 Q. "I am writing a number of books and would like to make them available as ebooks.

 Our team has no experience of creating a copy protected eBook, but as far as we can tell, you need to identify an eBook format, then use special software to create the file.
-There's a whole stack of info on how to do this on Google - click here to do a search.
+There's a whole stack of info on how to do this on Google - Do a Google Search.
 To ensure that it can't be copied, you need to ensure that the file is DRM-protected (Digital Right Management)

 Q. "Can I use this with my applemac?" (cjMcintyre, Oct 2008)